interactivetech/HPE-Nvidia-Vista-3D/docs/VISTA3D_SETUP.md

 # NVIDIA Vista3D NIM Setup Guide

-This guide explains how to use the automated setup script to install and configure NVIDIA Vista3D NIM on Ubuntu Linux.
+This guide explains how to set up and configure NVIDIA Vista3D NIM for the HPE Medical Imaging AI Platform.

 ## Overview

-The `setup.py` script now includes a complete Vista3D setup mode (`--setup-vista3d`) that will:
+The Vista3D setup can be done through two methods:
+1. **Docker Deployment (Recommended)**: Using `utils/start_vista3d.py` for containerized setup
+2. **Non-Docker Installation**: Using `utils/install.py` for direct host installation

 ### **VISTA3D Model Capabilities & Limitations**